austinvugitrepo/pthread-assignment2/README.md

 - If all else fails please compile manually via this format:
     [ gcc -o "executable name" "program name" -lpthread ] then [ ./"program executable"] in the current directory (add extra arguments depending on the part)
+- To run proj2b.c in a docker container: docker pull austinvudockerrepo/whalehub:project2_b